BJP Crisis in Delhi NCR - Homebound to Bengal

 Election woes

-You must vote, but then the government should also keep the infrastructure ready, rather than just giving subsidies to domestic natives who feel working for money is a waste of time when people are willing to pay for sub-standard work and the government for BPL.
+You must vote, but then the government should keep the infrastructure ready, rather than just giving subsidies to domestic natives who feel working for money is a waste of time when people are forced to pay for sub-standard work and the government for BPL.

 Comments